sethnkwo8/sethnkwo8/README.md

 ## Hi, I'm Seth Nkwo

 💻 Full-Stack Software Engineer passionate about building scalable web applications and backend systems.
-🚀 Skilled in Python, Flask, JavaScript, HTML, CSS, SQL with growing expertise in React, Node.js, Django, and Cloud (AWS/Azure).
+🚀 Skilled in Python, Flask, JavaScript, HTML, CSS, SQL, Django with growing expertise in React, Node.js, and Cloud (AWS/Azure).
 🎯 Currently exploring how to integrate AI/ML into full-stack projects.

 🔹 About Me